-The Utilities Department provides stormwater management services to maintain stormwater infrastructure, improve stormwater quality, and protect the community from flooding.
+The Public Works Department provides stormwater management services to maintain stormwater infrastructure, improve stormwater quality, and protect the community from flooding.
 Stormwater drainage lines are located throughout the entire city.
 Rain water flows off urban streets, parking lots, construction sites, and neighborhoods, where it is then channeled into the City's stormwater drainage system of pipes and ditches.
 Its final destination is our creeks, bays, estuaries, and oceans.

 To report flooding issues or illegal discharge and dumping into the stormwater system please call the City’s Call Center at (361) 826- CITY (2489).